 - The decompiled code unit will receive focus and the caret positioned on the area of code that most closely corresponds to the low-level bytecode or machine code

 Decompiling with Options#

 Decompiling with Options is also offered in the Action menu.
 The default keyboard shortcut is MOD1+Tab.
 (On most platforms, MOD1 is the Control key; on macOS, it is the Command key.)

-When the current settings of your decompiler plugin are not exactly what you want to decompile a particular code item, use Decompile with Options to temporarily modify your settings.
+When the current settings of your decompiler plugin are not exactly how you want to decompile at a given location, use Decompile with Options to change your settings on the fly.

 Back to the Assembly#

-Conversely, you can go back to the assembly from a decompiled view by using the Tab.
+Conversely, you can go back to the assembly from a decompiled view by using the Tab key.

 By default, a view representing a portion of decompiled code (e.g., a class) will be replaced by the next class being decompiled.
 This default behavior is to avoid cluttering the workspace with tens of views representing various decompiled artifacts.
 However, if you would like to open every piece of decompiled code in a separate view, you may do so by checking the Navigation, do not replace Views menu option.

 Generally, when it comes to interactivity, decompilation plugins proxy requests to their corresponding parent code unit.
 That means that the actions set offered is essentially the same.
 The consistency between views is maintained.